Unboxed-Software/solana-course/content/intro-to-anchor.md

 You can read more about the [details of each trait](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
 However, mostly what you need to know is that the `#[account]` attribute enables serialization and deserialization, and implements the discriminator and owner traits for an account.

-The discriminator is an 8 byte unique identifier for an account type derived from the first 8 bytes of the SHA256 hash of the account type's name.
-When implementing account serialization traits, the first 8 bytes are reserved for the account discriminator.
+The discriminator is an 8-byte unique identifier for an account type derived from the first 8 bytes of the SHA256 hash of the account type's name.
+The first 8 bytes are reserved for the account discriminator when implementing account serialization traits (which is almost always in an Anchor program).

 As a result, any calls to `AccountDeserialize`’s `try_deserialize` will check this discriminator.
 If it doesn’t match, an invalid account was given, and the account deserialization will exit with an error.